barreleye/barreleye/README.md

 Barreleye is an **open-source blockchain analytics tool** that's optimized for address-based queries (eg: who has what assets and where did they come from).

-The goals of the project are to:
+Features:

-1. Provide address-focused analytics via a REST API
+1. Address-focused analytics via REST API
-1. Support different blockchain architectures (Bitcoin, EVM)
+1. Multi-chain support (Bitcoin, EVM)
-1. Be easy to get started with on a single machine
+1. Easy to get started with on a single machine
-1. Support massive scalability to support business needs
+1. Massive scalability for business use-cases

 **Note:** This is an actively developed work-in-progress and not yet ready for production.
 Use at your own risk ⚠️